-- 4.4.6 The City of Hamilton shall continue to provide conventional bus transit to the majority of the urban areas of Hamilton.
-Conventional transit shall serve local communities. - 4.4.6.1 Further to the forgoing policy, once higher order transit is implemented, conventional bus transit shall continue to serve areas outside of identified higher order transit corridors, provide local service within the corridor where appropriate, and provide feeder service to higher order transit.
-Until higher order transit is implemented, conventional bus transit shall be the primary mode of transit within the City.
-(OPA 167) - 4.4.7 The City shall introduce transit service/infrastructure as early as possible to newly developed residential, commercial, employment and mixed use areas to promote the use of public transportation and reduce the need for automobiles. - 4.4.7.1 New transit service/infrastructure shall be subject to sufficient density, demand and operational feasibility.
+- 4.4.5 The City of Hamilton shall continue to provide conventional bus transit to the majority of the urban areas of Hamilton.
+Conventional transit shall serve local communities. - 4.4.5.1 Further to the forgoing policy, once rapid transit is implemented, conventional bus transit shall continue to serve areas outside of identified rapid transit corridors, provide local service within the corridor where appropriate, and provide feeder service to rapid transit.
+Until rapid transit is implemented, conventional bus transit shall be the primary mode of transit within the City. - 4.4.6 The City shall introduce transit service/infrastructure as early as possible to newly developed residential, commercial, employment and mixed use areas to promote the use of public transportation and reduce the need for automobiles. - 4.4.6.1 New transit service/infrastructure shall be subject to sufficient density, demand and operational feasibility.